MRSA-J/Video-Storytelling/README.md

 ![](https://github.com/MRSA-J/Youtube-Teller/blob/main/readme%20image/ClipCap%20Model.png)

-The intuition is to transform image clips into embeddings, trying to capture the information of image clips by adding a prefix to caption and perform multi-head attention on the [prefix+fixed word embedding] so that we could train a prefix based on transformer results to capture the media information.
-This prefix training is the prefix embeddings, we use the GPT2 model to generate sentences from [prefix +fixed tokenize captions embeddings].
-Then, after removing the prefix, we get the sentence we want.
+The intuition is to encode images information into CLIP(Contrastive Language-Image Pre-Training) embeddings space, “CLIP is designed to impose a shared representation for both images and text prompts.
+It is trained over a vast number of images and textual descriptions using a contrastive loss.
+Hence, its visual and textual representations are well correlated.”
+Then try to capture the information of the image by adding/concatenating a prefix to the (front of  the) caption, this prefix is gained by applying a **mapping network** over the CLIP embedding.
+The size of it is fixed.
+And then perform multi-head attention on the [prefix+fixed word embedding] so that we could train a simple mapping network.
+Researchers have the choice to choose whether they want to train CLIP and language models or keep it frozen.
+Training a sequence to sequence mapping model is sufficient to finish this task and generate good results.
+Then, we use the GPT2 model to generate sentence prediction from [prefix embeddings].
+And then we translate that prediction into richful sentence.

 Our modified model structure looks like: